leo-fp/vim-quickui/README.md

 What is new:
 * Relative number for menu and context menu. (vim only)

-Maybe more:
+Todo:
-* second menu for context menu.
+* second menu for context menu. (随缘更新.
+That means I may or may not update)

 Disable the relative number.
 > let g:quickui_enable_rnu = 0